danielbackes/rocketseat_course/lessons/github_repository/README.md

-# React JS Rocketshoes project
+# React JS Git Repository

 Project developed copying the instructor coding during the Rocketseat Bootcamp Course.

 ## What I learned in this project?

-- Redux
+- React Router
-- Redux Saga
+- Styled Components
-- Reactotron with ReactJS and Redux
+- ComponentDidMount and componentDidUpdate

 ## See the screenshots